yarlson/stagely/docs/roadmaps/2025-12-06-stagely-core-roadmap.md

 ---

-## Phase 1: Cloud Provider Interface and Implementations
+## Phase 1A: Cloud Provider Interface and Mock Implementation

 **Problem Statement:**
 Stagely needs to provision VMs across multiple cloud providers (AWS, DigitalOcean, Hetzner) with different APIs and instance types.
 Without a unified abstraction, the core orchestrator would need provider-specific logic, making it difficult to add new providers or maintain existing ones.

 **Solution Overview:**
 Define a `CloudProvider` interface in Go that abstracts VM lifecycle operations (CreateInstance, GetInstanceStatus, TerminateInstance).
-Implement this interface for three providers: AWS (using aws-sdk-go-v2), DigitalOcean (using godo), and Hetzner (using hcloud-go).
-Create a provider registry for dynamic provider instantiation.
-Handle architecture mapping (amd64/arm64 to provider-specific instance types).
+Implement a mock provider for testing and a provider registry for dynamic provider instantiation.
+This phase establishes the foundation before implementing real cloud providers.

 **Success Criteria:**

 - ✅ `CloudProvider` interface defined with all required methods
-- ✅ AWS provider implementation complete (EC2 instance management)
-- ✅ DigitalOcean provider implementation complete (Droplet management)
+- ✅ Instance size mapping (small/medium/large → provider types)
+- ✅ Architecture mapping (amd64/arm64 constants)
-- ✅ Hetzner provider implementation complete (Server management)
+- ✅ Mock provider implementation for testing (in-memory, no API calls)
 - ✅ Provider registry working (dynamic provider instantiation by name)
-- ✅ Architecture mapping (amd64→t3.small, arm64→t4g.small, etc.)
-- ✅ Credential encryption/decryption for stored provider configs
-- ✅ Instance size mapping (small/medium/large → provider types)
-- ✅ All provider integration tests passing
+- ✅ All mock provider tests passing
-- ✅ Mock provider implementation for testing
+- ✅ Thread-safe provider cache in registry

 **Implementation Details:**